gaebar/gaebar.github.io/src/pages/about/cv/index.md

 - 2018 Rice University - Python Programming Essentials - via Coursera
 - 2001-2006 Università degli Studi di Perugia, Italy - B.A. in Ancient History & Archeology

-#### Voluntary
+#### Interests & Voluntary

-- 2011-2014: Voluntary Visitor Host and Gallery Assistant at Estorick Collection of Modern Italian Art
+- Writing historical novels, several of witch are published

-#### Interests
+- Researching and blogging about Italian Traditions

-Writing historical novels, several of them have been published.
-Research and blogging about Italian Traditions.
+- 2011-2014: Visitor Host at The British Museum and Estorick Collection of Modern Italian Art